YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 - ### [SS ![SS](https://azurlane.koumakan.jp/w/images/thumb/e/e3/SS_img.png/45px-SS_img.png "Submarine Icon")](#ss--1)
 - ### [AR ![AR](https://azurlane.koumakan.jp/w/images/b/b1/AR_img.png "AR Icon")](#ar--1)

-## Changelog as of last update (03/11/2019)
+## Changelog as of last update (17/11/2019)

-- Muse Gascogne joins the Guide as a T1.5 (T1 w/ full Muse)
-- Muse Cleveland joins the Guide as a T1.5
-- Muse Admiral Hipper joins the Guide as a T2
-- Muse Sheffield joins the Guide as a T2
-- Muse Akagi joins the Guide as a Honourable Mention (T1 w/ full Muse)

-- MNF Dunkerque tiers up to T1.5.
-- KMS Admiral Hipper drops from the Guide (Muse Hipper is pretty much better across the board, and the regular one ws in a precarious position already).
+- KMS Scharnhorst has been downtiered to T2 (upon recent reconsideration of the BB/BC list, it has become apparent just how appallingly weak she and her sister are; a downtier was in order) .
+- KMS Gneisenau has been downtiered to T2 (ditto).

 <br/><br/>
 ---